 (A search online brought up loads on this region.
 Don’t visit southern Spain without going to the gardens, I absolutely promise you won’t be disappointed.
 I travelled across the surrealistic central plateau of Spain, the Maseta, with an overnight stop in Madrid.
 I called one of my pieces La Meseta, only to discover that it also means ‘the landing at the top of the stairs’.
 Kuh!)

-I’m finding out that the self-imposed discipline of the material described in the last Newsletter is pretty tight, but I’ll persevere.
+I’m finding out that the self-imposed discipline of the material described in the last blog is pretty tight, but I’ll persevere.
 I did in the end choose a loose ‘storyboard’ to hold everything together.
 It’s OK saying ‘this is just a trip around the gardens’ but the effect of too many seemingly random sounds in sequence was creating a very disjointed and untidy result.
 This isn’t background music.

-The piece opens with a bell tree gliss into the ‘stars’ over a sustained, low, open harmony chord eight bars long from the second violins, violas, cellos and basses.
+The piece opens with the ‘stars’ over a sustained, low, open harmony chord eight bars long from the second violins, violas, cellos and basses.
 Strings can provide long sustained notes by rapidly reversing the direction of bowing which can be done without a perceptible break, especially since they don’t all reverse the bow at exactly the same time.
 The lack of vibrato indicated on the score increases the feeling of stillness and calm.
 The dynamic marking for the strings is pp. We could ask the strings to bow away from the bridge (sul tasto) to soften the sound further, or to use mutes, or both.

 Stars are represented by a glockenspiel and piano in the high register.
 The eight note scale is split so that the piano uses one set of four notes and the glock the other four.